top of page

 Hello!

-I combine my two areas of expertise to design and facilitate foresight workshops and processes that use future imaginaries to generate new horizons and ways of acting today.
+I design and facilitate foresight workshops and processes that use forecasting, foresight research, scientific sources and future imaginaries to generate new horizons and ways of acting today.
 Because today is exactly where we need to start taking action if we want to tackle the challenges of our time.

-I am committed to a plural approach to futures, relying on a new orientation of foresight that engage with possible and speculative futures in order to perceive the full potential of the present.
+I am committed to a plural approach to futures, relying on a new orientation in foresight and futures literacy that engage with plausible and speculative futures in order to perceive the full potential of the present.

 I invite you to practice plural futures with me.